asoffer/hop/README.md

 are expected to define their own instructions that are best suited to their use case.
 Jasmin provides [common instructions](jasmin/instructions/) which one can, but is not required to, use in their instruction set.

+## Tutorials and Examples

+* Examples can be found in the [examples directory](jasmin/examples/), though there are not many examples yet.
+* We do not yet have a tutorial, though it is on our radar.
+For now, reading examples and the source code are your best bet for learning how to use these libraries.

 ## Building from Source